getnexar/wst-infra/README.md

 This assignment walks through a process of turning a simple Python application into a more production-ready app.

 The task list may be long, so if there's anything you're struggling with, you're welcome to skip ahead.
-We don't need you to check items on a shopping list of tech skills, rather we want to focus on _how_ you work on the things you're already familiar with.
+We don't need you to check items off a laundry list; rather, we want to focus on _how_ you work on the things you're already familiar with.

 ## Getting started